 Although in the past I have exhibited work, I am not a classically schooled artist who busies himself with the production of autonomous works of art for collectors, galleries, museum and suchlike.
 I have always been more interested in envisaging and organising singular happenings which take place outside the safety of the artistic realm – often literally in public space.
 The content of these projects is generally multi-layered and also frequently thoughtfully designed, but the work should preferably not be immediately recognizable as that of an artist.

-The style of the paintings is nicely old-fashioned – a kind of 1950s abstract expressionism – which allows me space for a bit of aimless contemplation without any pretensions.
+The style of the paintings is nicely old-fashioned – a bit like the CIA-supported abstract art of the 1950s – which allows me space for some aimless contemplation without any pretensions.
 They may well have a certain aesthetic value, but they are absolutely not made with that in mind.
 They are merely attempts to visualize my rambling thoughts about abstract social, cultural, ethical, biological or physical concepts such as ‘quantum fluctuations in the absolute vacuum’ or ‘social space between species’… so don’t bother trying to interpret them.